We have all heard how great breast milk is for our babies. Breastfeeding has been proven to give the baby a whole slew of benefits.

 Colostrum, the thicker milk that a mother’s body produces in the first few days, is especially high in sIgA.

 White blood cells fight infections

-Leukocytes are the white blood cells that are only found in breast milk (not in formula).
+Leukocytes are the white blood cells that are only found in breast milk, not in formula.
 They help fight infection.
 It is the antibodies, enzymes, and hormones that make breastmilk ideal.
-These cannot be added to formula.

 The greatest thing about breast milk is that as your baby grows, the components automatically change to supply your child with what is needed most as she grows.